Storage Node

 Navigate to the run directory and configure your storage node for either testnet or mainnet.

-The official configuration files are available in the 0G Storage Node GitHub repository:
+The official configuration files are in the run/ directory.
+Currently only turbo is available:

 Always use the latest versions from the repository as they contain the most up-to-date network parameters.